Heroes of Tomorrow Fitness Center

 Running Distance vs. Running a Timed Run Fitness Test

-Sometimes we think we are in shape because a “test looks easy” or “you were in shape in high school”, but many people fail to prepare for a fitness test and wind up realizing they need to change their training AND their thinking.
+Sometimes we think we are in shape because a “test looks easy” or “you were in shape in high school”, but many people fail to prepare for a fitness test and wind up realizing they need to change their training AND thinking when it comes to fitness testing.
 Check out this email:

 Stew – I run all the time 4-5 days a week and usually get 25-30 miles a week, so I have a runner’s body.
 I just tried out for the FBI fitness test for Special Agents and thought that the calisthenics and the run would be a joke.
 Well, I was wrong.
 I almost failed the 300m and the 1.5 mile runs and did fail the sit-ups.
 What gives?
 I thought I was in shape?